newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 - `insights_insert_url` - (Optional) This argument changes the Insights insert URL (default is https://insights-collector.newrelic.com/v1/accounts).
 If the New Relic account is in the EU, the Insights API URL must be set to https://insights-collector.eu.newrelic.com/v1.
 The `NEW_RELIC_INSIGHTS_INSERT_URL` environment variable can also be used.
 - `cacert_file` - (Optional) A path to a PEM-encoded certificate authority used to verify the remote agent's certificate.
 The `NEW_RELIC_API_CACERT` environment variable can also be used.

+## Support for 1.x

+While the sun rises on the `2.x` release, the sunset of the `1.x` approaches.
+We intend to support minor bug fixes through the end of 2020, but we don't plan to merge any new features into `release/1.x` branch.
+Please see the section below about upgrading the provider.
+All new feature work and focus will be directed at the newer provider version.

+-> <small>**Deprecation notice:** 2020-06-12<br>
+-> **End of support:** 2020-01-15</small>

 ## Upgrading to 2.x